 Hiking Distance: 1.1 miles

-Holding the record for the tallest mountain in Georgia, Brasstown Bald towers over the gorgeous Chattahoochee–Oconee National Forest with expansive views that, on a clear day, offer sights of four states (Georgia, Tennessee, North Carolina, and South Carolina).
+Holding the record for the tallest mountain in the state of Georgia, Brasstown Bald towers over the gorgeous Chattahoochee–Oconee National Forest.
+The summit offers expansive views that, on a clear day, includes four states (Georgia, Tennessee, North Carolina, and South Carolina).

-The short .55-mile hike is surprisingly challenging due to its constant incline.
+The short, 0.55-mile hike is surprisingly challenging due to its constant incline.
 But with frequent places along the trail to stop and take a rest, most people find the trail doable.

-For those who want a quick trip to the top, you can access the summit via shuttle for $2.
+For those who want a quick trip to the top, you can also access the summit via shuttle for a small fee.

 Elevation: 3,852 feet